James-Mc1ntyre/MS_Project_DataAnalysis/README.md

 <h2 align="center" > Usage </h2>
 <div> The data and figures are all saved in the Data folder under each participants name and session date.
 Only two participants are included here, each with one recording session. </div>
-<div> If you would like to run the analysis script, please first install the dependancies and then run Analysis.py. </div>
+<div> Analysis.py is where the data is loaded, preprocessed, and visualized.
+The figures are already created and saved for each participant </div>